FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

-Looking forward, we anticipate expanding the FEM-Bench suite to include additional tasks and domains.
+The FEM-Bench 2025 task suite is released fully open access to enable reproducibility and community contribution.
 However, to mitigate the risk of data leakage and overfitting as LLM training corpora evolve, not all future tasks may be publicly released.
+Subsequent iterations will therefore likely withhold a portion of the task suite from public release to preserve benchmark integrity, while keeping the design principles, task structure, and evaluation methodology fully transparent.

 In this sense, FEM-Bench 2025 is intended not only as a benchmark, but also as a representative demonstration of the typical structure, complexity, and reasoning demands of computational mechanics tasks, enabling future evaluations to follow the same design principles even when task instances differ.